5 Tree-based Algorithms

 lines(data$Temp[order(data$Temp)], pred[order(data$Temp)], col = "red")

-The angular form of the prediction line is typical for regression trees and is a weakness of it.
+The angular, step-like form of the prediction line is typical for regression trees and is one of their weaknesses.

 5.2 Random Forest